INTRODUCTORY LEVEL COURSE

 Lesson 3.

-Encountering a very special Major Chord becomes obvious while using a Box Pentatonic Scale if the upper Note on the E string sounds wrong for one Major Chord, that needs to be raised one fret for the duration.
+Encountering a ‘very special’ Major chord becomes obvious using a Box Pentatonic scale if the upper Note on the ‘e’ string sounds wrong for one Major Chord, and needs to be raised one fret for the duration.

-SEE HERE the Major V Limbo Box Basic Scale for a very special A Major Chord in a piece with a C Major commencing Chord then the A Major Chord.
+SEE HERE the Major V Limbo Box Basic scale for a ‘very special’ A Major chord if a piece has a C Major commencing chord followed by the A Major chord.

 Try it over the intro for ‘Proud Mary’ by Creedence Clearwater Revival or chorus of ‘Children Of The Revolution’ by T Rex.

-And a piece might sometimes have the less common alternative very special Major Chord requiring correction of wrong sounding upper Notes on both the E and B strings, to be raised one fret for the duration, thus becoming the following alternative Limbo Box Basic Scale.
+And a piece might sometimes have the less common alternative ‘very special’ Major chord requiring upper Notes on both the ‘e’ and ‘b’ strings to be raised one fret for the duration, thus becoming the alternative Limbo Box Basic scale.

-SEE HERE the Limbo Box Basic Scale for the alternative very special A Major Chord in a piece usually featuring a C Major Chord, or even commencing with an alternative very special A Major Chord then a C Major Chord.
+SEE HERE the Limbo Box Basic scale for the alternative ‘very special’ A Major chord in a piece usually featuring a C Major chord, or even commencing with an alternative ‘very special’ A Major chord followed by a C Major chord.

 Lesson 4.

-And the added Notes can usually continue during the modified Scale Shapes from previous lessons.
+The added Notes can usually continue during the special Major chords too.

-However, the added Notes inside a Shape can change even for just one Chord, which technically means the Key of the piece has changed.
+Be aware the added Notes inside a Scale Shape can sometimes change for just one chord (which technically means the Key of the piece has changed).

 Though not very common in popular music these days, extreme Key Changes will need the Scale Position to be shifted.